basiphobe/image-zoom-extension/README.md

 **Issue:** Images move around when zooming
 - This is expected behavior; the image scales from its center
-- You may need to scroll the page to keep the zoomed portion in view
+- Use the click-and-drag panning feature to reposition the zoomed area

 ## Future Enhancements

 Ideas for future versions:
 - Customizable keyboard shortcut (Alt, Shift, etc.)
 - Options page for user preferences
-- Pan zoomed images by dragging
 - Zoom level indicator
 - Remember zoom levels per site